Aleph-Alpha/pharia-engine/README.md

 # Pharia Kernel

-Pharia Kernel allows you to execute Cognitive Business Units written in Python and handles their interaction with other modules of Pharia like inference and search.
+Pharia Kernel allows you to execute Cognitive Business Units called skills.
+These Skill can be written in a number of languages, including Python.
+The kernel handles the interaction between these skills and drivers for functionality like inference and retrival via the cognitive system interface.
+This enables to deploy RAG usecases serverless.

-Pharia Kernel acts as an "opinionated message bus" between business applications, inference and retrieval.
-This enables for Retrieval Augmented Generation (RAG) among other things.
-In addition Kernel can be seen as a serverless lambda engine for cognitive business units called "skills".

 The entire Stack including Kernel, Inference, Document Index, etc is called **Pharia OS**.

+The current prototyp is deployed at <https://pharia-kernel.aleph-alpha-playground.stackit.rocks/>

 ![Block Diagram Pharia OS](./tam/pharia-os-running.drawio.svg)